Kayte Armstrong DVM, M.OMSc

 In 2020, Kara obtained a Masters in Practice Diploma of Osteopathic Manipulative Sciences (M.OMSc) from the Canadian Academy of Osteopathy in Hamilton, ON.
 She is a professional member in good standing with the Nova Scotia Association of Osteopaths (NSAO) and Osteopathy Canada (OSTCAN).
 Kara feels excited and grateful to be able to offer Osteopathic care to a variety of patients in the Hammonds Plains Community.

 Jess grew up in Ontario, and was always very involved in athletics.
 Her passion for sport led her to the East Coast to pursue a Degree in Human Kinetics from St. Francis Xavier University and a position on the Varsity Track and Field Team.
-Jess suffered from an unresolved injury, that ultimately led her to Osteopathy, and a desire to enter to profession after being fascinated by its ability to treat the body as a unit.
+Jess suffered from an unresolved injury, that ultimately led her to Osteopathy, and a desire to enter the profession after being fascinated by its ability to treat the body as a unit.

 Jess completed her Masters in Practice Diploma of Osteopathic Manipulative Sciences (M.OMSc) at the Canadian Academy of Osteopathy, in Hamilton ON and is a member in good standing with Osteopathy Canada (OSTCAN).
-Jess is excited to call Nova Scotia home again, is now accepting new patients.
+Jess is excited to call Nova Scotia home again, and is now accepting new patients.